 Disassociated with their children’s lives as much as they are disinterested, they offer very little in terms of a warm, nurturing environment where their children are loved and validated.

 Uninvolved parents’ parenting styles leave a lot to be desired.
-Often having experienced abuse as a child or with mental health issues themselves, these parents may literally repeat history.
+Often having experienced abuse as a child or with mental health issues themselves, these parents may repeat history.

 Pros and Cons of The Uninvolved Parenting Style